aws-samples/amazon-managed-service-for-apache-flink-examples/CONTRIBUTING.md

 The examples also try to illustrate best practices and consistent approaches to common problems.

-The goal of this repository is not to illustrates *solutions*, end-to-end architectures.
+The goal of this repository is not to illustrate *solutions*, end-to-end architectures.

 The AWS team managing the repository reserves the right to modify or reject new example proposals.